QubitPi/Ostwind/docs/docs/configuration.md

 Configuration
 =============

-The configuration for Athena is implemented using ResourceConfig class programmatically wires up dependencies with a [BinderFactory].
+The configuration for Ostwind is implemented using ResourceConfig class programmatically wires up dependencies with a [BinderFactory].

 The configuration does not expose all the settings that can be customized.
 Some requires overriding of the injected